 How much does it cost?

 I will offer a fixed price for the survey plus travelling expenses.
-Reports will not be sent out unless payment has been made by internet transfer or Pay Pal.
+Reports will not be sent out unless payment has been made by internet transfer.
 A receipt will be sent by e mail with the report.
 Bank details can be found on my contract.

 How long does it take?